 The journey back across the Drake Passage provides you with final opportunities to enjoy the crisp Antarctic air.
 Spend time on the deck scouting for seabirds and whales, enjoy onboard educational presentations by the expedition team or simply relax and reminisce about your experiences.

 Arrive into Ushuaia in the morning after breakfast, where your adventure comes to an end.
 After disembarkation, you'll be transferred to the airport for your flight onwards.
-Please do not book outbound flights before 12 pm today, in case of delays.
+Please do not book outbound flights before 12 pm today, to allow enough time for disembarkation and your airport transfer.